depression glass necklaceby Laura Bergman

 A beautiful link to the past, the glass is salvaged from the Pennsylvania Amish Country in an effort to help the environment and protect wildlife by removing this hazard.
 Each piece is finished with sterling silver wire.
-Due to the reclaimed nature of this necklace, each piece will vary.

-- Item ID: 17245
+- Item ID

-- Materials: wire, sterling silver, reclaimed glass
+- wire, sterling silver, recycled glass

 - Chain 18" L; Pendant: 1.25" L x .75" W